#Cosmic Consciousness (Quotes)

 (video - 🎧)

-Of course, just like Ashwini Moon Patrick Bateman took his obsessive consumerism too far; Mula Sun Tyler Durden lays on the opposite spectrum -- aiming to destroy modern society by blowing up all credit card companies and ruining the world's economy.
+Of course, just like Ashwini Moon Patrick Bateman took his obsessive consumerism too far; Mula Sun Tyler Durden lays on the opposite spectrum, aiming to destroy modern society by blowing up all credit card companies and ruining the world's economy.
 Mula is related to destruction as it is ruled by Nirriti, the goddess of destruction.
 The oppressive forces that weigh on this Mula character, Tyler Durden, causes him into a spiral for freedom (9H), using extremities and acts of terrorism to be rid of ego/society.
 Whereas Ashwini, having no solid identity and just being undeveloped in nature, is more likely to conform; but so long as Ketu is there, there will always be an emptiness in the ambitious pursuit of things.
 Ashwini can grant excess wealth and fame, but with no inner fulfillment or balance, you see characters like Patrick Bateman.
 Or Daniel Plainview from "There Will Be Blood".

 A movie directed by Paul Thomas Anderson who has Ketu in Magha, and stars Ashwini Moon, Mula Ascendant Daniel Day Lewis who portrays Daniel Plainview.
 Plainview is more Ashwini, as he is an extremely ambitious, capitalistic and competitive oilman.

-His primal competitiveness and self-loathing even drives away his only family -- his only child.
+His primal competitiveness and self-loathing even drive away his only family, his only child.
 His adult son means to do his own oilrig business and cuts his partnership with him.
 But Plainview's unchecked ambition shows that even after attaining success and power, he literally goes ahead to disown his own son as he considers him competition now.
 And now he extends the same hatred he has for others to him.
 Further isolating himself; this validating his deep sense of loneliness that was always there with his self-loathing.

 The film ends in an Ashwini fashion; in which Plainview goes into a psychotic meltdown and murders someone who he has had a long stewing hatred for.